AleksHuc/CPNS-Labs/en/lab2/lab2.md

     journalctl -xe -n 100

-We can also follow the Linux OS logs stored in `/var/log/syslog` in real-time.

-    tail -f /var/log/syslog

-Or.

-    less /var/log/syslog    # (and press the F key on the keyboard)

 In the `/etc/default/isc-dhcp-server` file, set the network adapter on which the `isc-dhcp-server` DHCP server should run.

     nano /etc/default/isc-dhcp-server